Barcellona Pozzo di Gotto, 1937

-Isgrò founded a new language, original and complex.
-The erasures that made him famous date back to the early sixties and opened the way to a new way of understanding the value of words and communication.
-The artist began to work on the text, whether posters or books, comics and magazines, covering most of the words with a strong black mark.
-Many accused him of performing a nihilistic action, but his aim was exactly the opposite: erasure is the means through which he made some words and phrases stand out in a particular way.
-The basis of his idea is to reinforce the dignity of the word.
+Isgrò founded a new language, original and composite.
+The erasures that made him famous date back to the early sixties and opened the way to a new way of understanding the value of speech and communication.
+The artist began to intervene on the text, whether they were posters or books, comics and magazines, covering with a black mark decided most of the words.
+Many have accused him of carrying out a nihilistic action, but in reality his goal was exactly the opposite: erasure is the means through which he made some words and some sentences stand out in a particular way.
+The basis of his idea is to strengthen the dignity of the word.

 Ph credits Lorenzo Palmieri